 Meet our 2025 Speakers

-Alpa Khushalani serves as the Vice President of Client Success & Delivery at Gooseberry Research.
-She specializes in implementing hybrid trial models that combine traditional and decentralized elements to optimize study execution.
-She will share insights on operationalizing pediatric research home health services for rare disease trials.
+Alpa Khushalani is a rare disease mom and serves as the Vice President of Client Success & Delivery at Gooseberry Research.
+She leverages patient’s lived experience in implementing hybrid trial models that combine traditional and decentralized elements to optimize study execution.
+She will share insights on the impact of pediatric research home health services for rare disease trials.

 Amy Rick, JD, FDA’s inaugural Director of Strategic Coalitions for the Rare Disease Innovation Hub and CDER’s Associate Director for Rare Disease Strategy, brings over two decades of policy, advocacy, and government experience—most recently as Principal Consultant at Leavitt Partners and former President & CEO of the Food and Drug Law Institute—to lead cross-center engagement and external partnerships that accelerate rare disease product development.